avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 .. image:: Picture12.png
   :width: 500

-In the example above, the isolate has a genome size of about 4.0 Megabases, and GC content of 47.5%.
+In the example in the screenshot above, the isolate has a genome size of about 4.0 Megabases, and GC content of 47.5%.
 This is consistent with the reference genome for *Vibrio cholerae* strain N16961, which has a genome size of about 4.0 Megabases and GC content of 47.5% (see  `Heidelberg et al 2000`_).

 .. _Heidelberg et al 2000: https://pubmed.ncbi.nlm.nih.gov/10952301/